cwhstcnn/AmazingAdvanceUI/README.md

 ####IMPLEMENTS
 #####- wireToView:viewController: implements
 Normally, you can assign a gesture to one view in one of view controller for the transitioning.
+###POPInteractiveAnimatedContextAnimationController
+This class implements the UIViewControllerInteractiveTransitioning delegate and control the whole transition.
+You can wire the modal controller's view to interrupt at any time you want.
+####IMPLEMENTS
+Technically, this class add a gesture to the top view in transtion (container view).
+It makes the response properly via judging whether the gesture location hits the snapshot view or not.
+When it hits, trigger the gesture handling and add end animation after all.
+You should call finishTransition/cancelTransition properlly, and remove the unneeded views such as modalview/masterview/snapshotview
 ##Recap
 Subclass the context animation controller, you can make any custom fabulous transition that you want !